TritonDataCenter/sdc-cloudapi/docs/index.md

 ## AddMachineTags (POST /:login/machines/:id/tags)

-Set tags on the given machine.
+Set tags on the given instance.
 A pre-existing tag with the same name as one given will be overwritten.

 Note: This action is asynchronous.
 You can poll on `ListMachineTags` to wait for the update to be complete (the `triton instance tag set -w,--wait` option does